-Property owners are held accountable for providing a safe environment for
+Property owners are held accountable for providing a safe environment for any tenants,

-or manager of the property knowingly fails or neglects to resolve safety
+manager of the property knowingly fails or neglects to resolve safety

 problems, those who are injured can recover financial compensation.